 He received his BFA in Painting from the Cleveland Institute of Art in 2021.
 His work has been exhibited at Pratt Institute in New York (NY), The Rhodes Tower in Columbus (OH), and CAN Triennial ‘22 in Cleveland (OH).
 His highest honors include a National American Visions’ Medal in 2017 with a painting of his accompanying the national “Art.Write.Now” Tour from 2017-2019.
-Most recently he was awarded the Anne Gund President’s Traveling Scholarship in 2021.
+He was awarded the Anne Gund President’s Traveling Scholarship in 2021.
+He was also commissioned by LeBron James to paint the cover of the inaugural issue of his magazine The Program.
+Most recently, he was the recipient of the CAN Triennial Award Exhibition which will result in work being shown at The Massillon Museum in summer of 2025.

 Publications